FAQs for VirusScan Enterprise 8.x

 NOTE: This article contains general queries about VSE as well as version-specific questions.

-When will Intel Security fix the Event 516 issue?This section will be updated as more white papers are created.
+When will McAfee fix the Event 516 issue?This section will be updated as more white papers are created.

 This particular event ID is not indicative of a product issue, but is the outcome of a self-check validation routine, warning that the point product may have been compromised.
 For the current status, see KB71083.